Bhargav6031/DL-Assignment-7thsem/README.md

 jupyter notebook
 ```

-Open the "iris_cnn_example.ipynb" notebook and execute each cell to see the step-by-step process of implementing the CNN on the Iris dataset.
+Open the "cnns-using-iris-dataset.ipynb" notebook and execute each cell to see the step-by-step process of implementing the CNN on the Iris dataset.

 ## Dataset